11 Travel Isochrones

 The trouble with generating isochrones is twofold.
 First, they are computationally intensive to create.
 You need to know the shortest path from an origin to all other possible destinations inside the travel threshold, and depending on the density of the network, this can scale masssively.
 Second, they are not straightforward to present cartographically/visually.
 The set of destinations reachable within the threshold is technically a set of points.
 If you’re constrained to a network, then we can usually assume that you also have access to potential locations between discrete destinations.
 For example if you’re walking along the sidewalk, you can stop at any house along the block until you reach your threshold distance.
 But sometimes that’s not the case.
 If you walk to a subway station, you can stop anywhere along the walk–until you get into the subway, then you are stuck traveling in one direction until you reach another station, then you get freedom of mobility again.

-The latter case is particularly difficult to represent because it doesnt create a “valid” polygon… there’s a single polygon in the pre-transit zone, then the “accessible zone” collapses to a line (or nothing at all?) before opening back up into a polygon again.
+The latter case is particularly difficult to represent because it does not create a “valid” polygon… there’s a single polygon in the pre-transit zone, then the “accessible zone” collapses to a line (or nothing at all?) before opening back up into a polygon again.
 Like a barbell.
 If you take the simple route and just draw a convex hull around the accessible destinations, it will fail to collapse along the line, giving the false impression of much more ‘access’ than is realistic.

 But then again, sometimes these off-network spaces are actually traversable.
 If two network nodes inside the travel threshold are separated by a park, then you can just walk through the park and that should be included in the visualization.
 If they are separated by a harbor or a mountain, you definitely can’t walk through (ok, maybe you could get through, but not without sacrificing a bit of speed at the very least).